11.1. Overloaded Operators and friend Functions

 Explicit Arguments

-Always appear in the argument list, that is, inside the of the parentheses: function(x,y)
+Always appear in the argument list, that is, inside the parentheses: function(x,y)

 Member Functions